caiyuanhao1998/Retinexformer/README.md

 ```

+- #### Self-ensemble testing strategy
-- `note:` We add the self-ensemble strategy in the testing code to derive better results.
+We add the self-ensemble strategy in the testing code to derive better results.
 Just add a `--self_ensemble` action at the end of the above test command to use it.

 - #### The same test setting as LLFlow, KinD, and recent diffusion models